jasonjmcghee/WebMCP/README.md

 npx @jason.today/webmcp
 ```

-The first time this happens, it will initialize a `.env` file in `~/.webmcp` which contains `MCP_SERVER_TOKEN`.
+The first time this happens, it will initialize a `.env` file in `~/.webmcp` which contains `WEBMCP_SERVER_TOKEN`.

 Update your MCP client's config to point at `~/.webmcp/server.cjs`.
 This file is automatically copied to that location during installation.
-Add `MCP_SERVER_TOKEN` with its value as an environment variable.
+Add `WEBMCP_SERVER_TOKEN` with its value as an environment variable.

 When you're ready to connect to a website, it'll ask you for a token.
 This is how you generate one.
 (If your server was not running, this will also start it.)